lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 );
 {{< /highlight >}}

 This means the breakpoint values are only ever written once.
-Map values can be accessed using the Sass' <code>map-get</code> function:
+Map values like these can be accessed using the Sass' <code>map-get</code> function:

 {{< highlight scss >}}
 // Get the small breakpoint.